redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 #### Installing ZooKeeper

-*   1. Install OpenJDK 7 JRE (the 'headless' mode at the least):
+*   1. Install OpenJDK 7 JRE (the -headless package should be sufficient, but the zookeeper package's requires are currently defined incorrectly):

-      yum install java-1.7.0-openjdk-headless
+      yum install java-1.7.0-openjdk

 *   2. Install the ZooKeeper packages: